Sambir

+Geography

 Location

 Sambir is situated on the left bank of the Dniester river.
-The city stands at the crossroads.
-It is the cultural, industrial and tourist center of modern Ukraine.
+The city stands at a crossroads.
+It is a cultural, industrial and tourist center of modern Ukraine.

-The fifth largest city in Lviv Oblast.
-Distance to the regional center by rail for 78 miles, by road 76 km length of the city from the South-West to North-East is 10.5 km, and from North-West to South-East 4.5 km from the hotel.
-The area is 24 km2.
+Sambir is the fifth largest city in Lviv Oblast.
+Distance to the regional center by rail is 78 miles, by road 76 km length of the city from the south-west to north-east is 10.5 km, and from north-west to south-east 4.5 km.
+The total area is 24 km2.
 The center is located at the height of 305,96 m above sea level.

-The city is an important road connecting Eastern and Western Europe, North and South.
-Through Sambor electrified railway tracks, trunk pipelines and power lines.
+The city is located on an important road connecting Eastern and Western Europe.
+Through Sambir run electrified railway tracks, trunk pipelines and power lines.